 - providing in-house and external (if deemed appropriate) inset to staff to support teaching and learning opportunities within the curriculum and to develop confidence and knowledge when teaching CEIAG lessons as part of the morning enrichment programme and wider subject curriculums. - encouraging departments to signpost careers links within their subject and provide time for this to take place.
-This incorporates the Maritime Curriculum within Key Stage 3. - promoting a variety of opportunities for career and employability learning outside of regular lessons through visits, speakers, workshops, drop-down days, careers fair and business links (see CEIAG Plan) - developing links with identified stakeholders, including further and higher education providers, training providers, parents, alumni and local businesses. - working in partnership with the Careers and Enterprise Company (CEC) to organise events and track progress against the Gatsby Benchmarks - working in partnership with the academy's allocated advisor from The Network for East Anglian Collaborative Outreach (neaco) in order to ensure hard to reach student groups receive high quality careers guidance and further and higher education. - developing mentoring opportunities through business links - ensuring all students participate in bespoke careers lessons through the PSHE curriculum. - ensuring all students have opportunities to visit education/training providers and companies as set out in the Government's guidance: - Two encounters for pupils during the 'first key phase' (year 8 or 9) that are mandatory for all pupils to attend, to take place any time during year 8 or between 1 September and 28 February during year 9. - Two encounters for pupils during the 'second key phase' (year 10 or 11) that are mandatory for all pupils to attend, to take place any time during year 10 or between 1 September and 28 February during year - ensuring all students have access to online information through UNIFROG - ensuring all students experience the world of work in Years 8 (20th June 2024) and 10 (wb 10th June 2024) - providing extended careers learning opportunities (including extended work experience placements where necessary) for targeted students
+This incorporates the Maritime Curriculum within Key Stage 3. - promoting a variety of opportunities for career and employability learning outside of regular lessons through visits, speakers, workshops, drop-down days, careers fair and business links (see CEIAG Plan) - developing links with identified stakeholders, including further and higher education providers, training providers, parents, alumni and local businesses. - working in partnership with the Careers and Enterprise Company (CEC) to organise events and track progress against the Gatsby Benchmarks - working in partnership with the academy's allocated advisor from the UEA in order to ensure hard to reach student groups receive high quality careers guidance and further and higher education. - developing mentoring opportunities through business links - ensuring all students participate in bespoke careers lessons through the PSHE curriculum. - ensuring all students have opportunities to visit education/training providers and companies as set out in the Government's guidance: - Two encounters for pupils during the 'first key phase' (year 8 or 9) that are mandatory for all pupils to attend, to take place any time during year 8 or between 1 September and 28 February during year 9. - Two encounters for pupils during the 'second key phase' (year 10 or 11) that are mandatory for all pupils to attend, to take place any time during year 10 or between 1 September and 28 February during year 11. - ensuring all students have access to online information through UNIFROG - ensuring all students experience the world of work in Years 8 and 10. - providing extended careers learning opportunities (including extended work experience placements where necessary) for targeted students